 The place had mostly communal tables, where several people were dining on their own.
 There was a noticeable “watch out for the steps!” sign by the entrance, something the hostess reiterated to every person who walked in.
 I found these multiple warnings strange because there were exactly two steps and how anyone could overlook (or trip over) them was beyond me.
 Perhaps painting them a bright color would do the trick?

-After dinner we walked back to the hotel and I was really taken aback by the number of people who were out and about in what looked like the financial district at 10 PM.
+After dinner, we walked back to the hotel.
+I was really taken aback by the number of people who were out and about in what looked like the financial district at 10 PM.
 Plus, everyone appeared to be no older than 30.
 Either Seattleites are drinking from the fountain of youth or they’ve enacted a ban on the elderly.
 I’m still deliberating on which scenario is more likely…

 Pike Place Market

 The next morning after breakfast we headed out to Pike Place Market.
 Not that it was something I was particularly interested in seeing, but a Google search for “things to do in Seattle” turned up five things and Pike Place Market was one of them.
 After walking around for a bit, we saw how cheese was made at Beecher’s (fascinating stuff – and a welcome distraction from my association of that name with the character from Oz and his deeply disturbing storyline).
 Next we grabbed coffee and pastries at Le Panier.
 The tart was terrible but they made a pretty good latte.

 We also came across the original Starbucks location, which serves as a photo backdrop for tourists.
 With no seating whatsoever, I imagine it has really embraced its status as a tourist attraction rather than a coffee shop.

 Next, we tried the chowder sampler at Pike Place Chowder, which tasted like four different kinds of Campbell’s soup.
 Not terrible, but left me wondering how they won all those awards.
 I guess they really bring their A game to these competitions.